Former patient shares video of encounter with Decatur doctor accused of sexual misconduct

 After discussing and writing prescriptions, the video shows Dr. Dick approached Goe one more time.

 “When he finally left, he hugged me on the video you can hear him,” she said.
-“It doesn`t show our faces it`s mainly from, I guess, our bodies down, you can hear him kiss me a few times.
+“It doesn`t show our faces it`s mainly from, I guess, our bodies down, you can hear him kiss me a few times."

-“It was not on the mouth this time, but it was on the check, close to the mouth.
+“It was not on the mouth this time, but it was on the check, close to the mouth."

 She gave the video to police, but she says they told her it wasn`t worth much, questioning her behavior in the encounter.